Published On: November 8, 2022

 Maybe you’ve been struggling with anxiety and have difficulty managing symptoms alone.
 If that’s the case, you should tell your doctor about your concerns.
 Be sure to give them specific examples of your symptoms, and explain how they’ve been interfering with your daily life.
 For example, through an anxiety attack or panic attack, you had to miss out on your little sister’s soccer match that she was excited to see you at.

-Since there are several types of anxiety disorders, such as social anxiety disorder or obsessive-compulsive disorder, telling your doctor more about your symptoms can help them determine the best way (or ways) to help you.
+There are several types of anxiety disorders, such as social anxiety disorder, obsessive-compulsive disorder, generalized anxiety disorder, and panic disorder.
+As a result, telling your doctor more about your mental and physical symptoms can help them determine the best treatment option(s) to help you.
 In addition to learning about how you feel, they’ll also want to know about your medical and family history.
 If other family members have received treatment for anxiety, be sure to let your doctor know.

 A doctor can prescribe anti-anxiety medication or refer you to another professional who specializes in treating anxiety disorders.
-Even though it might feel scary, it’s important you share your symptoms so you can get the necessary care.
+Even though it might feel scary, it’s important you share your symptoms so you can get the necessary prescription medication and care.

-Psychiatrists are healthcare providers who specialize in treating mental health conditions.
+A psychiatrist is a healthcare provider who specializes in treating mental health conditions.
 Not only do they prescribe medication, but they can also give you a diagnosis and suggest therapy and other interventions.

 If you’re unsure where to find a psychiatrist or don’t know how to get prescribed anxiety medication, Talkspace can help.
 At Talkspace, you can get prescription medication and access to quality care from the comfort of your own home.
 Finding treatment for anxiety can be difficult, but Talkspace makes the process easy.
 All you need to do is fill out a brief assessment, and we’ll match you with a licensed psychiatric clinician.